Water Safety is the single most important issue to consider when setting up a water birth facility.

 - don’t have fittings that serve as a breeding ground for bacteria and cross-infection

-These pools are banned from use in UK hospitals.
+These pools are banned from use in UK hospitals and should be avoided.

 Integral Plumbing Systems

-UK Department of Health regulations stipulate that water birth pools are filled from thermostatically controlled wall mounted mixer taps plumbed directly into the hospitals water supply.
+UK regulations state that water birth pools are filled from thermostatically controlled wall mounted mixer taps (TMV) plumbed directly into the hospitals water supply.

 Some water birth pools on the market have their own built-in plumbing systems.